gerhynes/scala-notes/README.md

 You get `apply` and `unapply` methods for free when you create case classes rather than regular classes.

 ### Case Classes
 Case classes are lighweight data structures with little boilerplate.
-They let you define a class, a companion object and a lot of sensible default in one go.
+They let you define a class, a companion object and a lot of sensible defaults in one go.

 When you define a case class, the compiler automatically generates:
 - sensible `equals` and `hashcode` methods (for inclusion into various collections that rely on equality).